anittajoseph214/Swiggy-Sales-Analysis/README.md

 ---

 ## 🔹 Dataset
-Due to large size (197K+ rows), dataset is available here:
-Swiggy - Excel Project – Google Drive https://drive.google.com/drive/u/0/mobile/folders/1YCMSykZ-rv27HYPlADonBKDGAgTfsjsa?usp=sharing
+The dataset used for this project is included in this repository as Raw Dataset in Excel file.

 ---